rising-entropy/Learn-React/README.md

-# Contact-Manager-React
+# Tips

-Learning React by making a Contact Manager
+### Always change state Immutably.
+Try to make a copy and update.